cmillani/cmillani.github.io/_posts/2021-08-21-docker-from-scratch.markdown

 ERRO[0000] container_linux.go:380: starting container process caused: exec: "ls": executable file not found in $PATH
 ```

 So `container_linux` appears again, now lets look into the trace.
-As we can see below, on one thread init is called with success, but on other we see that it was not possible to locate the executable `ls`.
+As we can see below, on one thread `runc init` is called with success, but on other we see that it was not possible to locate the executable `ls`.

 ```
 runc.txt.18743:execve("/proc/self/exe", ["runc", "init"], 0xc0002ae000 /* 8 vars */) = 0